Thousands of Canadian and U.S. snowbirds travel I-75 when they head south each winter and on return trips to their northern homes.

 Your Interstate 75 route map takes you through Kentucky next.
 There aren't too many major cities on I-75, but there are a few stops you'll want to consider.

 You're in horse country when you reach Lexington!
-Make plans to visit the Kentucky Horse Park and visit the exhibits and catch a live equine presentation too.
+Make plans to visit the Kentucky Horse Park exhibits and catch a live equine presentation.

 A popular historical attraction in Lexington is the Mary Todd Lincoln House.
 While you may know her name as the wife of President Abraham Lincoln, there's a lot to learn about the first lady who became a widow after her husband's assassination in 1865.